Board of Directors

 Thomas R. “Buzz” Willard, MBA

 Thomas R. (Buzz) Willard currently serves as the vice chairman of the Commerce Trust Company and is the president and CEO of Tower Properties Company.
-Prior to joining the Commerce Trust Company and Tower, Mr. Willard was president of Bliss Associates, Inc., a regional real estate appraisal firm.
+Before joining the Commerce Trust Company and Tower, Mr. Willard was president of Bliss Associates, Inc., a regional real estate appraisal firm.

 Mr. Willard received his Bachelor of Science degree from William Jewell College and his MBA from Rockhurst University.
 In 2006, he was awarded the prestigious CRE designation from the Counselors of Real Estate.